seb-835/opentelemetry/otel-article-1-3.md

             value: node,receiver,cluster
     ...
 ```
-Here we find an example of the utilization of our previoulsy defined environment variables OPEN_TELEMETRY_COLLECTOR_ORGID and K8S_NODE_NAME.
+Here we find an example of the utilization of our previously defined environment variables OPEN_TELEMETRY_COLLECTOR_ORGID and K8S_NODE_NAME.

-The Exporters block allows exporting the collected and enriched data to their final destination: Loki.
+The `exporters` block allows exporting the collected and enriched data to their final destination: Loki.
 https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/lokiexporter/README.md

 ```